Common Questions About Our Fee-Only Advisory Service

 -

 The Income Portfolio holds dividend-paying stocks and preferred shares selected for cash flow.
 Dividends are deposited into your account when paid by the underlying companies.
 Fee: 0.60% per year.
 It carries normal stock market risk.
 Dividends can be cut and share prices can fall.
-It is not a fixed-income product and does not guarantee any level of income.
-See the Income Portfolio page for full details on what it holds and who it is built for.
+It's not a fixed-income product and doesn't guarantee any level of income.
+See the Income Portfolio page for full details on what it holds and who it's built for.

 -